oopsmonk/documentation/client-libraries/0.1/how-to-guides/js/change-message-in-bundle.md

 ## IOTA network

-In this tutorial, we connect to a node on the [Devnet](root://getting-started/1.0/networks/overview.md).
+In this tutorial, we connect to a node in the [Devnet](root://getting-started/1.1/networks/overview.md).

 ## Code walkthrough